Mergus

-Mergus is the genus of the typical mergansers (/mɜːrˈɡænsərz/ mur-GAN-sərz), fish-eating ducks in the subfamily Anatinae.
-The genus name is a Latin word used by Pliny the Elder and other Roman authors to refer to an unspecified waterbird.
+Mergus is the genus containing the typical mergansers (/mɜːrˈɡænsərz/ mur-GAN-sərz), fish-eating ducks in the subfamily Anatinae.

-The common merganser (Mergus merganser) and red-breasted merganser (M. serrator) have broad ranges in the northern hemisphere.
+The common merganser or goosander (Mergus merganser) and red-breasted merganser (M. serrator) have broad ranges in the northern hemisphere.
 The Brazilian merganser (M. octosetaceus) is a South American duck, and one of the six most threatened waterfowl in the world, with possibly fewer than 250 birds in the wild.
-The scaly-sided merganser or "Chinese merganser" (M. squamatus) is an endangered species.
-It lives in temperate East Asia, breeding in the north and wintering in the south.
+The scaly-sided merganser or "Chinese merganser" (M. squamatus) is also an endangered species; it lives in temperate eastern Asia, breeding in the northeast and wintering further south.

-The hooded merganser (Lophodytes cucullatus, formerly known as Mergus cucullatus) is not of this genus but is closely related.
-The other "aberrant" merganser, the smew (Mergellus albellus), is phylogenetically closer to goldeneyes (Bucephala).
+The hooded merganser (Lophodytes cucullatus, formerly known as Mergus cucullatus) is not currently included in this genus but is closely related, and may be embedded within it.
+The other "aberrant" merganser, the smew (Mergellus albellus), previously thought to be closer to goldeneyes (Bucephala) due to the occurrence of natural hybrids, is now known to be basal to all the other mergansers from genetic analysis.

 Although they are seaducks, most of the mergansers prefer riverine habitats, with only the red-breasted merganser being common at sea.
-These large fish-eaters typically have black-and-white, brown or green hues in their plumage, and most have somewhat shaggy crests.
+These large fish-eating ducks typically have black-and-white or brown, and with bottle-green heads in the male plumage, while the females are largely grey or brownish and with brown heads; both sexes have somewhat shaggy crests.
 All have serrated edges to their long and thin bills that help them grip their prey.
 Along with the smew and hooded merganser, they are therefore often known as "sawbills".
 The goldeneyes, on the other hand, feed mainly on mollusks, and therefore have a more typical duck-bill.

 Mergus ducks are also classified as "diving ducks" because they submerge completely in looking for food.
-In other traits, however, the genera Mergus, Lophodytes, Mergellus, and Bucephala are very similar: uniquely among all Anseriformes, they do not have notches at the hind margin of their sternum, but holes surrounded by bone.
+In other traits, however, the genera Mergus, Lophodytes, Mergellus, and Bucephala are very similar; uniquely among all Anseriformes, they do not have notches at the hind margin of their sternum, but holes surrounded by bone.